aviflax/presentations/data-driven-diagramming/first-edition/Data Driven Diagramming v1.ft.md

 [pinned-up printouts of diagrams]

 Have any of you ever joined a new team, looked for diagrams, found some promising ones pinned up to the wall on paper, but when you ask who made them and when, you just get shrugs?
+Or “oh, they left last year”?

 I certainly have.